- $59,318 Young Child Falls In Open Elevator Shaft

 If you have been hurt by someone who was driving recklessly, you need to secure a skilled personal injury lawyer right away to help with your case.
 You are entitled to compensation for your injuries, and you will likely be able to add pain and suffering compensation to your demands as well.
 Having a skilled lawyer working on your behalf can make all the difference in the outcome of your case.

 Attorney Allen is a former insurance defense lawyer who has six years of experience in how the “other side” operates.
 This inside knowledge gives us an advantage for our clients in personal injury matters.
 We work on a contingency fee basis, which means you pay us no fees until we recover compensation for you.
-If you have been injured through the actions of another, call Allen Law at (843) 882-5005 to schedule a free consultation with no time limit.

 What Driving Behaviors Constitute Reckless Driving?